liuup/liuup.github.io/_pages/about.md

 Talks:

-- Research and Implementation of Surakarta Computer Game Algorithm. [http://computergames.caai.cn/info/news20200820.html](http://computergames.caai.cn/info/news20200820.html)
+- “Research and Implementation of Surakarta Computer Game Algorithm“. [http://computergames.caai.cn/info/news20200820.html](http://computergames.caai.cn/info/news20200820.html)

 <!-- Write your biography here.
 Tell the world about yourself.
 Link to your favorite [subreddit](http://reddit.com).
 You can put a picture in, too.
 The code is already in, just name your picture `prof_pic.jpg` and put it in the `img/` folder.